Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Observe living organisms.

-Explain the reasons negative impact economic activity man to nature;
+Explain reasons negative influence economic activity man to nature;

 Explain the role of plants and animals in human life;